elastic/kibana/README_images_for_actions.md

 - images could be SVG, if supported by client (I think gmail will work, unclear on Slack) - it looks like Slack does not support SVG well at all.
+  GMail also does not support SVG, as it turns out.

+- currently converting SVG to PNG via puppeteer

-- otherwise, images should be raw image data, using a `data:` url; Slack does not support these, but supports uploading an image file, marking it "public", and then referring to it: https://stackoverflow.com/questions/58186399/how-to-create-a-slack-message-containing-an-uploaded-image
+- Slack supports uploading an image file, marking it "public", and then referring to it: https://stackoverflow.com/questions/58186399/how-to-create-a-slack-message-containing-an-uploaded-image